OriolHinojo/gym_tracker/design/design.md

 ### Workouts tab
 - Lists persisted templates; supports preview, delete, and “Run in Log”.
 - “New Workout Template” dialog allows picking exercises via checkboxes and persists to `LocalStore`.
 - Template preview bottom sheet now goes through the shared session preview UI.
-It fabricates a lightweight `SessionDetail` (id `0`) that pulls the most recent recorded sets per exercise, so users see real weights/reps alongside a note clarifying the data source.
+It fabricates a lightweight `SessionDetail` (id `0`) that pulls the most recent recorded sets per exercise (template-specific when possible), so users see real weights/reps alongside a note clarifying the data source and tag chips.

 ### Exercise detail (`ExerciseDetailScreen`)
 - Loads exercise info, raw sets, and preferred exercise status.